-It has also been said that the US has become central banker to the rest of the world.
+It has also been said that the US has become the central banker to the rest of the world.
 It isn’t just Singaporeans who look anxiously towards the Federal Open Market Committee (or FOMC) each time they meet, but also most of the free trading capitalist world.
 The FOMC is the policy body in the USA that sets the level of interest rates, and hence the price of money.
 Each FOMC meeting is watched carefully by markets all over the globe.
 Again the question, why is this so, has to be answered.

 This leads to the second reason why SGD interest rates are so closely linked to USD interest rates.

-#2 Foreign exchange rate movement
+#2 How Singapore manages foreign exchange rate movement

-The USD is recognised as the leading trade currency in the world today.
+The USD is recognized as the leading trade currency in the world today.
 It also forms the largest pool of freely available capital on a global basis.
 This means that the USD is the most easily borrowed and lent currency in the world.
 USD time deposit accounts can be set up even in banks in Singapore.

 As a result, international borrowers typically turn to the USD for most of their borrowing needs.
 The USD is then sold in the FX markets for the currency that the borrowers require.
 At the end of the loan period, the currency is then re-sold back in the FX markets for USD.
-Let’s take a simplistic example.

 So there you have it.
 This is the reason why financial markets hold their breath when the USA releases key economic reports, or when the FOMC meets.
 And these are the reasons why, SGD interest rates are tied closely to USD interest rates.